Ashburton, New Zealand: Toponymy

-Ashburton was named by the surveyor Captain Joseph Thomas of the New Zealand Land Association, after Francis Baring, 3rd Baron Ashburton, who was a member of the Canterbury Association.
-Ashburton's common nickname "Ashvegas", is an ironic allusion to Las Vegas.
+Ashburton was named by the surveyor Captain Joseph Thomas of the New Zealand Land Association, after Bingham Baring, 2nd Baron Ashburton, who was a member of the Canterbury Association.
+Ashburton is sometimes nicknamed "Ashvegas", an ironic allusion to Las Vegas.

 Hakatere is the traditional Māori name for the Ashburton River.
 The name translates as "to make swift or to flow smoothly".